smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ~~~~
 {: #4g-scone title="SCONE Integration with Vido Policy in 4G N/W"}

-# SCONE Signal Requirements for the mobile networks
+# SCONE Signal Applicability for the mobile networks

-- SCONE protocol(s) MUST be client-application endpoint initiated to assist the network element with flow detection for any SCONE compliant application traffic.
+- Client-application endpoint MUST initiate a SCONE HINT to assist network element with flow detection for any SCONE compliant application traffic.

 - Client-application endpoint MAY send acknowledgement receipt of throughput advisory signal from the network element using the SCONE signal.